-Fred D. Mitchell serves as Vice President of Development for UNCF’s Northern/Midwest Division and oversees the operations and fundraising activities of UNCF’s 12 offices located across the Northeast and Midwest.
+Fred D. Mitchell serves as vice president of development for UNCF’s Mid-Atlantic and Midwest division and oversees the operations and fundraising activities of UNCF’s 12 offices located across the Northeast and Midwest.
 Mitchell is responsible for raising more than $17 million annually in support of UNCF’s national campaign.
-Mitchell joined UNCF in 2001 as the Regional Director for Corporations in Chicago, IL.
-Since that time, he has worked as an Area Development Director in Indianapolis, IN, and Newark, NJ, and as the Regional Development Director in New York.
+Mitchell joined UNCF in 2001 as the regional director for corporations in Chicago, IL.
+Since that time, he has worked as an area development director in Indianapolis, IN, and Newark, NJ, and as the regional development director in New York.

-Mitchell is a former trustee at Bethany Baptist Church in Newark, NJ, and is a founding member and immediate Past President of the Clark Atlanta University Alumni Association of New Jersey, and a 37-year member of Omega Psi Phi Fraternity, Inc. Mitchell is a native of Seattle, Washington.
+Mitchell is a former trustee at Bethany Baptist Church in Newark, NJ, and is a founding member and immediate past president of the Clark Atlanta University Alumni Association of New Jersey, and a 37-year member of Omega Psi Phi Fraternity, Inc. Mitchell is a native of Seattle, WA.
 Mitchell earned a bachelor of arts degree in business administration/marketing from UNCF-member institution Clark Atlanta University in Atlanta, GA.
 He is married to Emily Nichols-Mitchell and has two daughters, Lauren, a graduate of Clemson University and Georgia State University, and Morgan, a recent graduate of Georgia State University.